Jesús Vázquez (television presenter): Biography

 Vázquez was born in Ferrol, Galicia.
-He moved to Melilla, where he joined as an undergraduate at the local Veterinary School; however, before he could complete his studies he moved to Madrid.
+He began studies in Veterinary; however, before he could complete his studies he moved to Madrid.
 In this period, he worked as a model.

 Vázquez rose to fame in the early 1990s as the host of two television shows aimed at the teenage audience aired on Telecinco: La quinta marcha (1990-1991), which he hosted alongside Penélope Cruz, and Hablando se entiende la basca (1991-1993).
 In this period, he starred in the film Aquí el que no corre, vuela.
 (1992), directed by Ramón Fernández and produced by Telecinco, along with Alfredo Landa, Arturo Fernández, Arantxa del Sol and Natalia Estrada.
 In 1993, he ventured into singing with the album A dos milímetros escasos de tu boca, which achieved a Gold Record certificate; however, his music career did not have continuity.

 In 1998, Vázquez presented A propósito, on Canal Sur and the game show with celebrities Gente con chispa, aired on regional televisions.
 In 2000, he hosted the short-lived late night show La central on Antena 3, cancelled due to poor ratings.
 In 2001, he was hired by Telemadrid to host talk show Ésta es mi gente.
 In 2002, he combined this work with presenting talent show Popstars: Todo por un sueño on Telecinco.

 In 2003, Vázquez left Telemadrid to present talk show Nadie es perfecto on Telecinco; the show was cancelled after three weeks.
 In that same year, also on Telecinco, he presented the weekly debate show of Gran Hermano (Big Brother), as well as reality television series Hotel Glam and Vivo Cantando.
 In 2004 and 2005, Vázquez hosted the first two seasons of Gran Hermano VIP (Celebrity version of Big Brother).
 Subsequently, he hosted reality-show talent contest reality-show talent contest Operación Triunfo from 2005 to 2008, and the Spanish version of Survivor from 2006 to 2010.
 In addition, he presented the daily game show ¡Allá tú!
 (Spanish adaptation of Deal or No Deal) from 2004 to 2008.